-Move forward with your ITs quote and set yourself up to possibly repeat this situation in the future.
-Even though they’ve told you that this time the backups are better.
+Move forward with your ITs quote and set yourself up to possibly repeat this situation in the future when the server crashes again, even though they’ve told you that this time the backups are better.

 Move to the cloud.

 AWS is offering $2000 in yearly credits to non-profits who qualify through Techsoup.
 Techsoup charges an admin fee of $175 to get the credits.
 If you’re a boost member the credits cost $80.

 Apply these credits to your AWS free tier account, then set up TrueStack Direct Connect.
 Use TrueStack to connect your computers to your Windows Server in AWS.

 Summary of cost for 10 computers:

 1 Windows 2016 Server, EC2 instance, T2 Small with 2GBs of memory, 3 Hard drives

 - 1x150GBs GP2 SSD drive for the base OS

 - 1x1000GB Cold HDD drive.
 Use Windows Backup to backup nightly to this drive